Shivaae/IPL-DATA-/README.md

 # IPL-DATA-
-AnalySis on IPL DATA OF 13 YEARS
+Analysis on IPL DATA OF 13 YEARS

 Udacity project This project is part of Udacity Nano degree program for Data scientists. this project requires to write a Blog Post on a choosen topic and perform data analysis on a data set to answer 3-5 business/data questions.
 I have choosen IPL dataset to complete this project.